 The Canadian marketplace has changed dramatically for seniors looking for life insurance.
 Premiums have gone down in most instances, but at the same time, insurance companies are looking more closely at certain risk factors such as lifestyle and travel.

-The following are six factors to look into when considering life insurance as a senior:
+Don’t end up in this situation.
+Consider the following six factors when looking into life insurance as a senior:

-- Face amounts can be as low as $5,000 and premiums can be as low as $20/month.
-You can get an instant quote for traditional life insurance at our Instant Quote Page.
-But the price for life insurance for seniors increases exponentially as the insure ages.
+Face amounts can be as low as $5,000 and premiums can be as low as $20/month.
+But the price for life insurance for seniors increases exponentially as the insured ages.
 This means the cost difference between a 71 year old and a 70 year old is much more than the cost difference between a 41 year old and 40 year old.

-- Many insurance companies offer last-to-die coverage at a lower rate than traditional life insurance.
+Many insurance companies offer last-to-die coverage at a lower rate than traditional life insurance.
 This form of insurance is used primarily for estate planning and pays out a tax-free death benefit upon the passing of the last surviving spouse.
-It's because the the insurance proceeds are paid out further in the future that the cost is substantially less.
+Since the insurance benefits are paid out further in the future, the cost is substantially less.
 Last to die policies are usually only available as Permanent rather than Term policies and are most often used for Estate Planning purposes.
 Some examples of seniors using life insurance for estate planning include taxes on a cottage or investment property or taxes owed on the RRSP or RRIF.

-- Guaranteed Issue policies are available for those with health issues.
-Similar to Simplified Issue life insurance these policies do not have medical tests, but they also do not have any health questions.
-These are often referred to as a "last ditch life insurance" These plan often sold direct by companies such as BMO Insurance and Manulife pool together people with very serious health issues and have a two-year waiting period for non accidental death benefit.
+Guaranteed Issue policies are available for the hard-to-insure or people with health issues.
+Similar to Simplified Issue life insurance, these policies do not have medical tests, but they also do not have any health questions.
+These are often considered a last resort and are commonly sold directly by companies such as BMO Insurance and Manulife.
+This type of policy has a two-year waiting period for payouts on non accidental deaths.